SingAREN/Data-Mover-Challenge/ansible-playbook/README.md

 **The Ansible playbook performs the following:**

-- Installation of iperf3, singularity v3.2.1 and netdata
+- Installation of iperf3, singularity v3.7.3 and prometheus node_exporter
 - Setup DMCUser01 to DMCUser15
 - Configures `/etc/hosts` file
 - Configures netdata to filter out cpu, memory, disk and interface statistics when sending data to Prometheus